dennishedback/benkpress/README.md

 A PDF will appear in the reader and the preprocessed data points will appear to the right.
 Note that since we are using `PassthroughPagePreprocessor`, each data point will be the text of each respective page.
+If we instead wanted to classify sentences, we would have to implement a custom preprocessor, probably using some NLP tools.

 We can now look through the PDF and tag which pages are of the relevant class by changing the values in the rightmost column from 0 to 1.
 When we are done tagging, we click the button ">>> Next document >>>" in the lower left corner and the next PDF in the sample will appear in the reader: